 Waterproof boots for men are certainly becoming a staple in every Canadian’s closet.
 Not only are brands creating new-and-improved designs with better waterproof technology than ever before, but waterproof boots are becoming more wearable and stylish than what we’ve been accustomed to.

 Watertight boots keep you prepared for those unexpected downpours, and with so many style options out there, you can dress most of them up or down to suit every outfit.
-Leather waterproof boots are hugely popular due to their ruggedness and long-lasting quality.
+Leather waterproof boots are hugely popular due to their ruggedness and long-lasting quality, they also make ideal working boots if they have a solid toe like these waterproof work boots here.

-Timerland boots, Dr. Martens, Blundstone, Keen – there are tons of brands to choose from on the market in Canada, but how can you narrow them all down?
+Timerland boots, Dr. Martens, Blundstone, Keen (who many make great waterproof hiking boots too) – there are tons of brands to choose from on the market in Canada, but how can you narrow them all down?
 Well, that’s exactly what we’ve done.
 Below you’ll find a list of the 10 best men’s waterproof boots, including a broad range of brands, designs, and textiles.
 We also have an article for women’s waterproof boots if you’re looking to pick up a gift for someone special.

 Anyways, let’s jump right in.